nicolasdanelon/UnofficialDocs/source/file_management/file_management.rst

 Goto Anything lets you **navigate the filesystem** swiftly.
 Open it with :kbd:`Ctrl+P`.
-As you type into the input area, names of open files and files in open directories will be searched, and a preview of the best match will be shown.
+As you type into the input area, names of open files and files in open folders will be searched, and a preview of the best match will be shown.
 This preview is *transient*; that is, it won't become the actual active buffer until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
 You will see transient views in other situations; they are something